Laura Fuentes

 What to Cook with Skillet Chicken Thighs

-One of the things I love about this particular recipe is that other ingredients can be cooked in the skillet with the chicken thighs at the same time.
-This recipe has carrots and potatoes, but other veggies you can use are:
+You can cook other ingredients in the skillet with the chicken thighs at the same time.
+This recipe has carrots and potatoes, but other veggies you can use are Brussels sprouts, pepper strips, turnips, green beans, mushrooms, cubed butternut or acorn squash, and eggplant.

 Pro tip: making sure your veggies are cut in similar sized pieces will ensure that they are all cooked evenly.